cmillar70/Engierring_4_Notebook/README.md

 ### Reflection

-This assignment took me the longest out of every assignment so far and it was hard to stay focused but they explained perfectly how to do every little thing and I still managed to mess up something.
+This assignment took me the longest out of every assignment so far and it was hard to stay focused but they explained perfectly how to do every little thing and I still managed to mess up something with the materials because I ended up with lots of incorrect masses.